apache/arrow/docs/source/developers/reviewing.rst

 * If performance is important, measure it.
 Do not satisfy yourself with guesses and intuitions (which may be founded on incorrect assumptions about the compiler or the hardware).

-XXX link to benchmark docs
+  .. seealso:: :ref:`Benchmarking Arrow <benchmarks>`

 * Try to avoid trying to trick the compiler/interpreter/runtime by writing the code in a certain way, unless it's really important.
 These tricks